 We are open to working on all genres of writing, excluding poetry.
-Our specialties are: creative and narrative nonfiction; fiction; memoir; scholarly works; and turning dissertations into books.
+Our specialties are: creative and narrative nonfiction; fiction; memoir; scholarly works; general nonfiction; and turning dissertations into books.

 We do not work on all manuscripts that are submitted to us.
 We screen projects with care and only work on those manuscripts we feel are suited to our skills and that we can improve.
 Scheduling limitations, among other practical concerns, can also impact our ability to work on projects at a given time.

-We are experienced professionals who have dedicated our careers to editing.
-We have over twenty-five combined years of experience in the publishing industry, as well as writing and teaching experience.
+We are experienced professionals who have dedicated our careers to editing and writing.
+We have decades of experience in the publishing industry, as well as writing and teaching experience.
 Our mission is to offer a professional service to writers informed by a publishing sensibility and a belief that all writing can be made better through editing.
 We select the projects we devote our time to carefully, only working on those which we believe we can improve.

 If you are unsure which of our services is best for your work, please let us know when you submit the questionnaire.
 We can make a recommendation once we are more familiar with your work.